-Individuals who have a major in Communication Sciences and Disorders (CSD) or have completed leveling coursework, are welcome to apply.
-Students without a CSD major and have not taken leveling courses, should contact Roxanne DePaul at firstname.lastname@example.org for further instructions.
+Individuals who have a major in Communication Sciences and Disorders (CSD) or have completed the Prerequisite undergraduate coursework are welcome to apply.
+Students without a CSD major and who have not taken the undergraduate prerequisite courses should look at the Post-baccalaureate, Non majors Program page for more details.

 1. Applications are only accepted electronically through the Communication Sciences and Disorders Centralized Application Service (CSDCAS).

 a.
 Official academic transcripts that include your FALL grades.
 Transcripts should be sent to this address: CSDCAS Verification Department, P.O.
 Box 9113 Watertown, MA 02471.
 International Student Applicants*: All international applicants must submit an official course-by-course evaluation of all foreign education credentials.
 Acceptable international credential evaluation agencies include: A) Educational Credential Evaluators, Inc. (ece.org), B) World Educational Services (wes.org), or C) any NACES accredited evaluation service (naces.org).

 b.
-Submit Graduate Record Examination scores to CSDCAS using the designated institution (DI) code 0060.
+Graduate Record Examination scores to CSDCAS using the designated institution (DI) code 0060.

 c.
 Minimum of three letters of recommendation attesting to your ability to perform at a graduate level.

 f.
-In the CSDCAS Application Activities section include information on relevant professional and volunteer activities, experience with foreign languages, and undergraduate research.
+CSDCAS application (activities section) may require information on relevant professional and volunteer activities, experience with foreign languages, and undergraduate research.

 Questions concerning the electronic application process, including receipt of materials, should be directed to CSDCAS.